Dr Olga Kenton

 Teaching

-As a specialist in Russian at all levels, I developed and delivered the Business Russian module to final-year UG students and taught a range of Russian undergraduate modules.
-I have additionally taught the postgraduate Reading Russian for Researchers module; I have also organised and run Russian-language Creative Writing and Russian Journalism clubs for UG students.
+As a specialist in Russian at all levels, I developed and delivered the Business Russian module to final-year UG students.
+I have additionally taught the postgraduate Reading Russian for Researchers module.

-In 2024/25, I am acting as a convenor and a personal tutor for Core III/IV.
+In 2025/26, I am acting as a convenor for Russian Core III/IV and Core VI.
+I am also supervising ISM projects.

 Research